karambarakat/cms_for_rust/README.md

-# Customization, Performant CMS written in rust.
+# Customizable, Performant, and Convenient CMS written in rust.

 this is a going effort; it is not polished project, I think I have done the core part of the cms.

 my focus now is to make an admit UI and monetize the project by providing a cloud options, I'm looking for sponsership to dedicate more time on the project, if you are interested please contact me at k99.barakat@gmail.com